phpearth/docs/_install/windows/xampp.md

 * **Perl**

-  Additional programming language you might want to check out.
+  An additional programming language you might want to check out.

 * **phpMyAdmin**